What will this policy do?

 Access to a range of open spaces for different activities, for all ages is an essential part of sustaining healthy communities, supporting the local environment, and encouraging social interaction with local people.
 We are developing evidence on open spaces, and this will accompany the draft plan.

-Local Green Space is a designation which applies a green belt style of protection.
-A number of these were identified in the last South Cambridgeshire Local Plan 2018 and will be carried forward into the new plan.
+Local Green Space is a designation which applies a style of protection.
+A number of these were identified in the last South Cambridgeshire 2018 and will be carried forward into the new plan.
 They are required to be demonstrably special to a local community and hold a particular local significance.
 Reflecting this, the neighbourhood plan process would be particularly suited to demonstrating this local value and identifying new spaces if communities wish to identify further spaces.

 What consultation have we done on this issue?

 Feedback from the First Conversation consultation included that we should ensure everyone has access to green space.
 Residents should have access to areas for growing food, caring for the natural environment, green open spaces and small woodlands.
-We should identify important ecological areas in the Local Plan which can be augmented and connected, and which should be avoided by new development.
+We should identify important ecological areas in the which can be augmented and connected, and which should be avoided by new development.
 We should provide accessible and all-weather exercise areas for all ages in green spaces.

 What alternatives did we consider?